kuldeepgaur02/FlightsandSearch/README.md

  - Inside the `src/config` folder create a new file `config.json` and then add the following peice of the code  about the the password and database name in the file made.

  - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`

+ ## DB Design
+    - Airplane Table
+    -Flight
+    -Airport
+    -City

+    -A flight belongs to one airplane but one airplane can be used in multiple flights -A City has many airports but one airport belongs to a City -One airport can have many flights ,but a flights belong to one airport